3 min read

 According to Dr. John Metcalfe, “pharmaceutical companies go to great lengths to manufacture a drug product which is sterile, whether by terminal sterilization or aseptic processing.
 Equally important to the microbiological quality of the product at the time of product release is its microbiological quality at the time of patient administration.”
-This Q & A featuring microbial in-use studies with microbiological expert, Brent Harlow, will address the most common questions asked about these studies.
+This microbial in-use studies Q & A with microbiological expert, Brent Harlow, will address the most common questions asked about these studies.

 What is a microbial in-use study and why is this testing necessary?